Documentation Index

 Default Switch Port Behaviour

-Customer-facing colocation switch ports are configured as edge ports and are intentionally isolated from customer network control protocols.
+Customer-facing colocation switch ports are configured as independent edge access ports.

 • Ports operate as edge ports and do not participate in customer spanning tree domains

-• Spanning Tree Protocol (STP) control traffic is filtered on these interfaces
+• Spanning Tree Protocol (STP) control traffic is filtered on customer-facing interfaces

 • Discovery protocols such as CDP and LLDP are disabled

-• Storm control is enabled to protect the wider network
+• Broadcast storm control is enabled to protect the wider network

 Supported Configurations